RuedigerVoigt/salted/README.md

   * `num_workers` defaults to automatic, which lets salted choose how many workers to start.
 You can set a specific number of workers. *This is not depended on the number of cores your system has, but more so dependent on the number of URLs to check!* Once a worker has sent a request it awaits the answer and meanwhile other workers can check other URLs.
 For example: A machine with 4 cores on a standard home connection should work fine with 32 or more workers.
   * `timeout`: The number of seconds to wait for a server to answer the request.
 This is necessary as some servers do not answer and a single one of those would block the check.
 This defaults to 5 seconds.
   * `raise_for_dead_links`: if set to `True` salted will raise an exception in case it finds obviously dead links that yield a HTTP status code like 404 ('Not found) or 410 ('Gone').
 That behavior is useful for a publication workflow.
 It will *not* raise an exception for links it could not check as some servers block requests.
   * `user_agent`: sets the 'User-Agent' field of the HTTP header.
-This defaults to 'salted' if not set.
+This defaults to 'salted/version' if not set.
+You can use predefined browser presets (`chrome`, `firefox`, `edge`, `safari`, `chrome-mac`, `chrome-linux`) or provide a custom user agent string.
+Providing a browser user agent might help to avoid being wrongfully blocked.
   * `ignore_urls`: accepts a string with comma separated URLs (like `https://www.example.com/1.html, https://www.example.com/2.html`).
 Those will not be checked.
 * **Category "CACHE":**
   * `cache_file`: Path to the cache file.
 Default is `salted-cache.sqlite3` in the current working directory.